 In accordance with the provisions of N.J.A.C.
 6A:16-7.7(a).2.ix.(2), the Board of Education shall investigate a complaint or report of harassment, intimidation, or bullying, pursuant to N.J.A.C.
-6A:16-7.7(a).2.ix. and Section G. of this Policy, occurring on Board of Education school buses, at Board of Education school-sponsored functions, and off school grounds involving a student who attends an
+6A:16-7.7(a).2.ix. and Section G. of this Policy, occurring on Board of Education school buses, at Board of Education school-sponsored functions, and off school grounds involving a student who attends an APSSD.
+The investigation shall be conducted by a Board of Education Anti-Bullying Specialist, in consultation with the APSSD.

-Students 5512/Page 25 of 25 HARASSMENT, INTIMIDATION, AND BULLYING (M)
+Students 5512/Page 28 of 28 HARASSMENT, INTIMIDATION, AND BULLYING (M)